VSU Health Evaluation Form

 To all full-time students entering Virginia State University

 All full-time students must provide documentation of a physical examination performed within the last twelve months and proof of immunization against diphtheria, tetanus, poliomyelitis, measles (rubeola), German measles (rubella) and mumps.
 In addition all full time students shall be vaccinated against meningococcal disease and hepatitis B unless the student or if the student is a minor, the student’s parent or legal guardian sign a written waiver stating he has received and reviewed detailed information on the risks associated with meningococcal disease and hepatitis B and the availability and effectiveness of any vaccine and has chosen not to or not have the student vaccinated.
 No full-time student is eligible to register for his second semester unless this information has been furnished and before the beginning of the second semester of enrollment.
 Previously enrolled students who are returning as full-time students after an absence from campus greater than one year must submit a new history and physical examination.

 The Health Evaluation Form contains four parts, one section to be completed by you and three sections to be completed by your licensed health care provider.
 You are responsible for returning your COMPLETED health evaluation form directly to the department of Student Health Services.
 ALL information must be on this form.
-Students who do not provide all required information will not be allowed to occupy a dormitory room and will not be permitted to register for a second semester at Virginia State University.
+Students who do not provide all required information will not be permitted to register for a second semester at Virginia State University.

 If you have any questions please do not hesitate to call the office of Student Health Service between the hours of 8:00 a.m. – 5:00 p.m., Monday – Friday at (804) 524-5711 or (804) 524-6833.